-As of November 13, 2023, no estimate is yet available as to the impact this transaction will have on the Company's financial statements, including any adjustments required to currently held assets and liabilities.
+As of November 13, 2023, no estimate is yet available as transactions occurring subsequent to the impact this transaction will have on consolidated balance sheet date of March 31, 2024 for items that could potentially be recognized or disclosed in these financial statements.
+We did not identify any items which would require disclosure in or adjustment to the Company's consolidated financial statements, including any adjustments required to currently held assets and liabilities.
 We will continue to assess the transaction as part of our normal Purchase Accounting procedures and will include initial allocation values for the purchase price as part of our 2023 Form 10-K filing.